jaredsmurray/sta371h/docs/files/dummies.md

 4. Fit a linear regression model predicting price using our new categorical variable.
 How do the estimated coefficients relate to the means you computed above?

 5. Bootstrap the regression model in part B #4.
-Draw a histogram of the bootstrap-estimated sampling distribution and compute a 95% confidence interval.
 Is there strong evidence in the data that houses with one fireplace have higher average prices than houses with no fireplaces?
+Draw a histogram of the bootstrap-estimated sampling distribution for the relevant coefficient, and compute a 95% confidence interval.

 6. Briefly explain why the model we just fit doesn't tell us directly whether there is evidence for a difference in average prices between houses with one and two or more fireplaces.